Adventures With Nature

 Adventures with Nature Programs are guided walks and talks facilitated by California State Park Staff and Volunteers.
 All ages are welcome and encouraged to attend.
 These fun, free programs are exploratory in nature, revolving around cultural and natural resources in the coastal California State Parks in San Luis Obispo County.
 No dogs, please.
 Rain and/or inclement weather will cancel all outdoor events.
 For a full list of upcoming events, please check our event calendar.

-Join California State Park Volunteer Sharon for a guided beach walk to discover what gets washed up along the sandy shoreline and compare the fresh items with those deposited earlier during high tide.
+Join California State Park Volunteer Sharon for a guided beach walk to discover what gets washed up along the sandy shoreline and compare the fresh items with those deposited earlier during high tide!
 Find and identify items left behind by the tide.
 Learn about how to identify these fun and fascinating items, such as shells, barnacles, seaweeds and more!
 Explore their relationship to each other and the sandy beach environment.

 Meet at the tables next to the campground kiosk at Morro Strand State Beach, off Yerba Buena Street and Highway 1 in Morro Bay.